diegovazquez-drizly/dev-flash-cards/README.md

 // TODO:
 // look at menu opening speed
-// go back should start from the end if at 0
 // hide question if already answered (reset button)
 // curate questions
 // add intuit specific questions